plathanus-tech/django_boilerplate/README.md

 2.1.
 Setting up Environment Variables

     Now let's configure the environment variables.
-First of all copy the `.env_files/.env.dev.example` to the root of your project with the name `.env.dev`.
+First of all copy the `.env_files/.env.example` to the root of your project with the name `.env`.
 The following command should do the job:

-    > cp .env_files/.env.dev.example .env.dev
+    > cp .env_files/.env.example .env

-    When deploying to production do the same for the `.env.prod.example`, copying it to the root with the name `.env.prod`.

-    Now inside `.env.dev` are defined your project environment variables, tweak, change them to whatever value you want.
+    Now inside `.env` are defined your project environment variables, tweak, change them to whatever value you want.

     Some important variables: